Check how much Universal Credit you'll get

 You'll get the severely disabled child element if one of your children is entitled to either:

-- the higher rate care component of Disability Living Allowance (if your child is under 16)
+- the highest rate of the care component of Disability Living Allowance (if your child is under 16)

-- the enhanced rate of Personal Independence Payment (if your child is 16 or over)
+- the enhanced rate of the daily living component of Personal Independence Payment (if your child is 16 or over)